 We’re improving road safety and traffic flow in Bacchus Marsh with two major upgrades

-The upgrade will increase capacity and improve safety and traffic flow on Yan Yean Road, from Diamond Creek Road to Kurrak Road.
+The upgrade will increase capacity and improve safety and traffic flow on Yan Yean Road, from Diamond Creek Road, Plenty to Kurrak Road, Yarrambat.

-- widening the road from one to two lanes in each direction between Diamond Creek Road and Kurrak Road
+- opening Diamond Creek Road intersection at full capacity and two lanes open in each direction between Diamond Creek and Kurrak roads

-- upgrading the intersections at Diamond Creek Road, River Avenue, Memorial Drive, Browns Lane, Kurrak Road and the Nillumbik Shire Council Recycling and Recovery Centre with optimised traffic lights and signalised pedestrian crossings
+- upgrading the intersections at Memorial Drive, River Avenue, Browns Lane, Nillumbik Shire Council Recycling and Recovery Centre and Kurrak Road with optimised traffic lights and signalised pedestrian crossings

-- adding a centre safety barrier to help prevent head-on crashes
+- adding centre median and kerbside safety barriers to help prevent head-on and run-off-road crashes

 - adding service lanes to provide safe access to residential properties